-On the other side of the river, you will find interesting shops in Via Cola di Rienzo, from Piazza del Risorgimento near the Vatican in the direction of Piazza del Popolo.
+On the other bank of the Tiber you will find interesting shops in Via Cola di Rienzo, from Piazza del Risorgimento at the Vatican towards Piazza del Popolo.

 Just outside, but well reachable by metro line A, you will find shops on the Via Appia Nuova between San Giovanni and Piazza Re di Roma.